 As a Mom to these wonderful 4 kids, I’m happy to see them happy.
 All I want for them is to be able to be themselves and to be happy with who they are.
 I know it takes a lot of courage to come out as young as they did, and the road hasn’t always been easy, but they know that this mama bear will always be here for them and have their backs.

 Serendipitydodah for Moms is a private Facebook group for moms of LGBTQ kids.
-Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is secret so that only members can find it or see what is posted in the group.
+Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is private so only members can see who is in the group and what is posted in the group.
 It was started in June 2014 and presently has more than 1,600 members.
-For more info email email@example.com
+For more info email firstname.lastname@example.org